 Provide the Student Development Service

-The Student Development Service (SDS) run by Emma Cooper, Student Advisor, aims to facilitate the educational, social, emotional and spiritual development of trainee solicitors.
+The Student Development Service (SDS) aims to facilitate the educational, social, emotional and spiritual development of trainee solicitors.
 The following is a summary of the support provisions that SDS offer:

 - Confidential 1:1 appointments with a Student Development Advisor - These appointments typically cover personal Issues (such as anxiety, stress, illness, bereavement etc.), study/course/exam issues and financial concerns.